Teloz

 How Different Components Fit Together

-To make a call to an Australian number, combine these components correctly:
+To make a call work, you have to arrange these numbers correctly.

-• Remove the leading zero from the area code.
+• Crucial Step: Drop the leading ‘0’ from the area code or mobile number.

 Importance of Each Component